narfindustries/http-garden/README.md

 ### Dependencies
 0. The HTTP Garden runs on x86_64 Linux, and is untested on other platforms.
 1. The target servers are built and run in Docker containers, so you'll need Docker.
-2. You'll also need the following Python packages, which you can get from PyPI (i.e. with `pip`) or from your system package manager:
+2. You'll also need Python 3.12+ and the following Python packages, which you can get from PyPI (i.e. with `pip`) or from your system package manager:
 - `docker`
   - For interacting with Docker
 - `pyyaml`